 Assured shorthold tenancies

 This is the most common form of tenancy.
 An assured shorthold tenancy is automatically created if the parties do not state what type of tenancy agreement they wish to create.
-It allows a landlord to regain possession of their property after a minimum period of 6 months from the beginning of the tenancy, as long as the tenant has received a valid notice giving at least 2 months' notice of the possession date (known as a 'section 21 notice').
+It allows a landlord to regain possession of their property after a minimum period of 6 months from the beginning of the tenancy, as long as:

 You can charge a full market rent for an assured or an assured shorthold tenancy.